-Notice Seeking Possession of a Property Let on an Assured Tenancy or an Assured Agricultural Occupancy - [LTA3] Section 8 Notice
+Notice of Intention to Begin Proceedings for Possession of a Property in England Let on an Assured Tenancy or an Assured Agricultural Occupancy - [LTA3] Section 8 Notice

 A specimen copy can be emailed on request

-Housing Act 32 Notice of intention to seek a court order for possession before the fixed term stated in the tenancy agreement.
+Housing Act 32 Notice of intention to begin proceedings for possession before the fixed term stated in the tenancy agreement.
 To establish a right to a possession order in such a case, the landlord will have to show that one of the grounds set out in Schedule 2 to the Housing Act 1988 as amended exists and that the agreement allows the landlord to recover possession on such a ground.
 The form is prescribed form which covers this situation and others.

 1. HA32 is used to seek possession of a property let on an Assured Shorthold Tenancy during the fixed period under one of the grounds stipulated in Schedule 2 of the Housing Act 1988.
 This procedure and notice operate under section 8 of the Housing Act 1988.